History

 2015

-President Museveni officially opens the state-of-the-art UCI-Fred Hutch Cancer Centre, housing laboratory, research and clinical space.
+President Museveni officially opened the state-of-the-art UCI-Fred Hutch Cancer Centre, housing laboratory, research, and clinical space.
 The Collaboration continues to build an exceptional team in Uganda.

 2016

-UCI pediatric oncology, Kaposi sarcoma, and gynecologic oncology outpatient clinics moves into the UCI-Fred Hutch Cancer Centre.
+UCI pediatric oncology, Kaposi sarcoma, and gynecologic oncology outpatient clinics move into the UCI-Fred Hutch Cancer Centre.

 2017

-Dr. Edus H. Warren named as Global Oncology Program Head, and Dr. Tom Uldrick named Deputy Head.
-Global Oncology and the UCI, with funding from GSK's African NCD Open Lab, set to open a clinical trial to test alternative diagnostic tool and oral chemotherapy, and study genetic differences for patients with breast cancer.
+Dr. Edus H. Warren was named as Global Oncology Program Head and Dr. Thomas Uldrick joined as Deputy Program Head.
+With funding from GSK's African NCD Open Lab, Global Oncology and the UCI set to open a clinical trial to test alternative diagnostic tools and oral chemotherapy and study genetic differences for patients with breast cancer.

 2018